bergerx/lxc-status/README.md

 lxc-status
 ==========

-A simpler helper python script to see lxc resource usage
+A simpler helper python script to see lxc resource usage for Ubuntu 13.04

 Example output: